 Cleavage, a well-placed hand on the stomach, and the curvature of the back are all prime candidates for detail-rich, yet still captivating subjects for nude photography.

 photo by PeopleImages via iStock

 In fact, if you study classical nude photography, it’s not at all about the nakedness of the model, but the shape and form of their body.
 You can celebrate those shapes and forms by composing these types of detailed photos.

-Quick Tip: When photographing a nude model, it’s helpful to approach composing your shots almost like you would with a landscape.
+Quick Tip: When taking part in nude photography, it’s helpful to approach composing your shots almost like you would with a landscape.
 Examine how the light falls across the model’s body and zero in on highlighting how the light accentuates the body’s curves, as was done in the image just above.

 Nude Photography Tip #5: Nude Photography Doesn’t Have to Be Totally Nude

 A misnomer about nude photography, and particularly nude art photography, is that it involves full-frontal nudity at all times.